 Paul becomes caught up in what he is saying to Timothy in this letter and simply breaks out into praise before continuing on with the subject at hand.
 As he talks about the eventual coming of Jesus, he is carried away and says: God, who is the most blessed of all sovereigns; the King of all the kings; Lord of all the lords; who is eternal; is the source of Light; is unapproachable by sinful man...

 He and only He is worthy of honor and worthy to rule over all things.
 It is this God who will reveal the Christ at the end of the world, a time that only He knows.
 So Paul praises Christ, His message and also praises and worships the Father.

 - The Father who sent Jesus to the cross and will reveal Him in the end.

 - The Son who dies for sin and whose resurrection precedes our own.

 - The Holy Spirit whose word Timothy must guard and proclaim until Christ returns.

-This ends the series on I Timothy.
+This ends Paul's comments and our study of the first epistle to Timothy.
 God bless you.